jessecaps20/jessecaps20.github.io/essays/Essay_3.md

 ---

-Invoice 1 WOD was a bit of a step of from the other WODs.
+Our [Invoice 1 WOD](https://dport96.github.io/ITM352/morea/060.expressions-operators/experience-preparing-for-WOD.html) was a bit of a step of from the other WODs.
 I initially tried to work through the WOD without the help of the screencast but I had to refer to the screen cast at times in order to get over some humps.

 I prepared for this WOD by going over the readings and viewing the screencasts.
 I also found freecodecamp.org to be very helpful in honing my javascript skills!